 Quick Guide to the Top 10 TCPA Misconceptions

-The Telephone Consumer Protection Act (TCPA) is a complex law, made even more complex by broad interpretive statements from the Federal Communications Commision (FCC) and wildly differing rulings from the federal circuit courts.
+The Telephone Consumer Protection Act (TCPA) is a complex law, made even more complex by broad interpretive statements from the Federal Communications Commission (FCC) and wildly differing rulings from the federal circuit courts.
 The definition of an automatic telephone dialing system (ATDS or “auto-dialer”) is largely debated, and the use of which is often a big component in many TCPA class action suits.
 The TCPA is a moving target and a real life nightmare for companies who are just trying to be compliant.
 This federal statute is often misunderstood and mistaken beliefs have begun to turn into prevailing myths.
+These are the most common TCPA misconceptions:

 1. Text Messages Don’t Apply